 The saints are people like us; they do not have hidden skills reserved for a select few.
 All Christians become potential saints when they receive the gift of baptism.
 God calls all his children to holiness but not all respond.
 The saints the church recognizes are those who answered “Yes” to Jesus’ call and followed his path by placing faith in him.
 Not all saints are perfect; many hide a turbulent past.
 Let’s think, for example, of Saint Francis of Assisi.
 Who grew up in a very wealthy family but who, when he heard the voice of the Lord, chose to listen to it and follow it?

 Christianity used the word “holy” to indicate every Christian as being consecrated by baptism.
-Initially, they were all those who both physically and spiritually followed Jesus and the scriptures.
-Subsequently, the term began to indicate Christians killed for their faith in Christ, defined as “martyrs.”
-It was possible to distinguish them from those who chose to deny belief in God in order not to suffer martyrdom.
+Initially, they all physically and spiritually followed Jesus and the scriptures.
+Subsequently, the term began to suggest Christians killed for their faith in Christ, defined as “martyrs.”
+It was possible to distinguish them from those who chose to deny belief in God to avoid martyrdom.
 This meant that the cult of martyrs soon joined the cult of the dead.